 Finally, fans of the Power Mac G4 Cube can customize their Cube’s look with a $139 acrylic “PowerCube” enclosure now available in white or black, accented with a perforated top grille made of anodized aluminum.
 The new white and black models complement

-already available.
+a clear version already available.
 OWC President Larry O’Connor noted in a statement that the PowerCube enclosure better ventilates the Power Mac G4 Cube’s internal circuitry — useful if you’ve upgraded your Cube with a faster CPU or graphics card.